-Police seek truck driver in Rebecca Lewis abduction
+Rebecca Lewis found in Memphis after 5-state manhunt

 "Here's a news flash, Tennessee: He was there," the sheriff said.

-The Tennessee Bureau of Investigation did not have an immediate response to Judd's claims.

-TBI spokesman Josh DeVine told CNN the bureau would respond, but there were "some potential developments in the case that've taken precedence for the time being."
+TBI spokesman Josh DeVine told CNN on Monday morning that the bureau would respond, but there were "some potential developments in the case that've taken precedence for the time being."

 According to the Justice Department's federal guidelines, Amber Alerts should be issued when authorities have a "reasonable belief" a child younger than 18 has been abducted and is in danger of bodily harm or death.